June eNews

 The Suja & Dzaw Conversation, “An Era of Transformation”

-The Suja & Dzaw Conversation on the latest issue of The Druk Journal themed, “An Era of Transformation” was held on 20 Thursday June 2024 in Thimphu.
-The conversation convened around 35 participants, including civil servants, development partners, researchers, educators, students, former members of the parliament, and entrepreneurs.
+The Suja & Dzaw Conversation on the latest issue of The Druk Journal themed, “An Era of Transformation” was held on June 20 in Thimphu.
+The conversation was attended by 35 participants, including civil servants, development partners, researchers, educators, students, former members of the parliament, and entrepreneurs.
 Four speakers, who contributed articles to the issue, shared their perspectives on the various transformations unfolding in Bhutan.

 Namgyal T Gyaltshen from DHI (Druk Holding and Investment) emphasised the critical role of technology and digital governance.
 She discussed the adoption of technology as a new pathway for economic growth and governance, stressing the importance of inclusion to ensure technology bridges societal divides.
 Challenges like infrastructure and connectivity were identified as areas needing improvement to leverage technology effectively.